 If a member of your restaurant staff has tested positive for Hepatitis A, it is important to remember that you can limit the spread and impact of the disease, but only if you act quickly.

 Bouncing back from a reported Hepatitis A case can be difficult, both for the ailing employee and for your brand.
-There is a stigmatization around Hepatitis A that suggests those affected must be maintaining a dirty lifestyle or a dirty workplace.
+There is an unfounded stigma around Hepatitis A that suggests those affected must be maintaining a "risky" lifestyle or a dirty workplace.
 Since Hepatitis A is so easy to contract and spread, these stereotypes simply aren't true.

 If your restaurant has made waves in the community or headlines in the press for a documented Hepatitis A case, it's important to be transparent with your staff, your customers, and the community at large.

 Using your restaurant's CRM platform, send a dedicated email to your entire customer base explaining what happened, the steps you've taken to ensure your entire restaurant – both customers and staff – is safe, and what you're doing to prevent another case of Hepatitis A from infecting your restaurant in the future.